Defending against Backdoor Attacks via Module Switching: Module Switching Defense

 \subsection{Preliminaries}

-\paragraph{\textbf{Threat Model.}} We consider a data poisoning attack scenario in which a trojan model is trained and released on a model-sharing platform.
-Given a clean dataset $\mathcal{D}_{c}=\{(x_c, y_c)\}$, the attacker manages to modify a fraction of samples to create a poisoned subset $\mathcal{D}_{p}=\{(x_p = g_t(x_c), y_p)\}$, where $g_t$ represents the trigger generation process and the labels are manipulated to a predefined target class $y_p$.
-The attacker injects poisoned samples into the dataset and may directly conduct the training phase or release the poisoned data publicly, enabling others to perform the training.
-The resulting backdoored models are then shared, allowing others to download and use them.
+\textbf{Threat Model.} We study data poisoning attacks where an attacker modifies a subset of a clean dataset $\mathcal{D}_{c}=\{(x_c, y_c)\}$ into poisoned samples $\mathcal{D}_{p}=\{(x_p = g_t(x_c), y_p)\}$ using a trigger function $g_t$ and target label $y_p$.
+The poisoned data is used to train a backdoored model or shared with others for training, resulting in trojaned models being widely available via model-sharing platforms.

-\paragraph{\textbf{Defender Capability.}} As an end user, the defender downloads unverified models and seeks to enhance their safety before deployment.
-They have white-box model access and know the target domain but lack knowledge of potential compromises, triggers, or poisoned datasets.
-They possess a small clean validation set (typically 20-50 samples per class) and have access to multiple domain-relevant models (as few as two), though the integrity of the models remains uncertain to defenders.
-The defender can leverage the dataset to appropriately combine the potentially compromised models and purify them.
+\textbf{Defender Capability.} The defender downloads potentially trojaned models and aims to purify them before deployment.
+They have white-box access and a small clean validation set (20–50 samples per class), but no knowledge of the triggers or poisoned data.
+They can access multiple (as few as two) domain-relevant models of uncertain integrity and may combine them using the validation set.

-\paragraph{\textbf{Neural Network Architecture.}} We select Transformer models~\citep{vaswani2017attention} as our testbed for studying backdoor attacks in text and vision processing domains, as it demonstrates strong performance across varying tasks and is among the most popular models in model-sharing platforms.
-In addition to embedding and last linear projection layers, a Transformer architecture stacks $L$ layers, each consisting of several modules, $\cbr{\queryW, \keyW, \valW, \outW, \fcin, \fcout}$, representing the query, key, value, and output weights in a Self-Attention block, and the input and projection output weights in a Feed-Forward Network (FFN) block.
-For simplicity, we denote these six key modules as $\{Q, K, V, O, I, P \}$.
-Additionally, residual connection~\citep{He_2016_CVPR} is after each self-attention and FFN block connect to subsequent layers.
+\textbf{Neural Network Architecture.} We adopt Transformer models~\citep{vaswani2017attention}, chosen for their strong performance and popularity in both text and vision.
+Each model has $L$ layers, composed of a self-attention block and a feed-forward network (FFN), both followed by residual connections~\citep{He_2016_CVPR}.
+We abbreviate the six core modules (the attention block's query ($\queryW$), key ($\keyW$), value ($\valW$), output ($\outW$), and the FFN's input ($\fcin$) and output ($\fcout$)) as $\{Q, K, V, O, I, P\}$.

+To assess cross-modality applicability, we also examine vision architectures, including \textit{Vision Transformers (ViT)}~\citep{wu2020visual} and convolutional networks (CNNs)~\citep{726791,NIPS2012_c399862d}.
+For ViT models, we apply the same module abstraction used for text-based Transformers.
+For CNNs such as the ResNet family~\citep{He_2016_CVPR}, each convolution-batch normalization weight pair is treated as a module (\eg the first conv-bn pair in each BasicBlock denoted as $C1$).